 Depending on the director of the play, the spectacle of a phantom dagger appearing engages the audience with supernatural intrigue; furthermore, the following soliloquy provides insight into Macbeth’s mental state.
 Macbeth asks, “[a]rt thou not, fatal vision, sensible/ To feeling as to sight? or art thou but/ A dagger of the mind, a false creation/ Proceeding from the heat-oppressed brain?”
 (Shakespeare, 1951, 2.1.36-39).

 Not only does Macbeth question his own sanity, he also appears to feel guilty about the murder before going through with the deed by saying his “heat-oppressed brain.”
 Shakespeare foreshadows Macbeth’s descent by using the dagger as a symbol for Macbeth’s already guilty conscience.

 Shakespeare’s use of supernatural imagery and a sense of foreboding continues throughout Act 2, even after Duncan’s murder.
 With mysterious sounds and unnatural occurrences – such as Duncan’s “[b]eauteous and swift” horses “eat[ing] each other” after his death (Shakespeare, 1951, 2.4.15, 19) – Shakespeare keeps the audience engaged and wanting to know more about the fate of both Macbeths.
 The second act shows Duncan’s murder and the set-up for its aftermath.
 The characters in the play are suspicious of each other, which makes the audience all the more interested in what happens next.

 Our Macbeth essay sample can be used only for viewing.
-You can also check out other literature essays on our site, for example, Symbolism Essay Sample – Look Homeward, Angel.
+You can also check out Macbeth Essay Topics to Deal With a Writing Tragedy.
 While you are struggling with your paper writing, there is a way out – using WriteMyEssayOnline.com.
 If you are going to get a high grade, than our service is what you need!